crimsonglare/medical-imaging-assistant-app/README.md

 ## 🖼️ Usage Flow

-1. Register and log in
+1. Register and log in (or use GitHub OAuth)
 2. Add a new patient
 3. Upload a medical image
 4. Choose between: